 General Filing Rules

 Whether you need to file a tax return this year depends on several factors.
 In most cases, the amount of your income, your filing status, and your age determine whether you must file a tax return.
-For example, if you're single and 24 years old you must file if your income, was at least $12,200.
-If you are age 65 or older, income thresholds are higher ($13,850 in 2019 for single filers).
-If you're self-employed or if you're a dependent of another person, other tax rules may apply (see below).
+For example, if you're single and 24 years old, you must file if your income was at least $12,400.
+If you are age 65 or older, income thresholds are higher ($14,050 in 2020 for single filers).
+If you're self-employed (see below) or a dependent of another person, other tax rules may apply.

 Tax Withheld or Paid